 Exactly how common are COTOB identities compared to unique identities, and how has this changed over time?
 I’ve given this a good amount of thought over the years, and decided to go ahead and crunch some numbers.
-The anecdotal observations of myself and others include things like “there are so many unique identities these days” and “in the eighties, just about every team took their parent club name.”
+The anecdotal observations of myself and others include things like “there are so many unique identities these days” and “in the Eighties, just about every team took their parent club name.”
 These were some of the assumptions I had going into this project that I wanted to test.

-I decided to pull my sample by taking the full measure of one year within a given decade, starting with the 1960s in the post “upheaval” period.
-My goal was to get a sample from the 60s, 70s, 80s, 90s, 00s, and teens, with equal duration between the years.
+I decided to pull my samples by taking the full measure of one year within a given decade, starting with the 1960s in the post “Upheaval” period.
+My goal was to get a sample from the 60s, 70s, 80s, 90s, 00s, and 10s, with equal duration between the years.
 Since my 60s sample had to happen after 1963 and my 20-teens sample had to be before 2018 (time of this writing), I chose to pull from the years ending in 5 within each decade–’65, ’75, ’85, ’95, ’05, and ’15.
 Picking from the middle of the decade is a nice way to get a cross-section as well.

 Each team identity within a sample year was sorted into one of three categories: 1.
 COTOB, 2.
 Unique, and 3.
 Other.
 COTOB in this sense means a straight copy of the parent club’s moniker/identity, with a clear connection between the name origin and MLB affiliation.
 Unique means that the team has a stand-alone identity, and was, by all appearances, uninfluenced by the identity of any MLB team identity.
 The Other category generally means that the team name is either one (or both) of two things:

 - Diminutive/derivative, or DimDer for short.
 DimDers can take many forms, but the simplest explanation is that they are identities which are unique/different from the parent club, but are clearly influenced by the parent club.
 Examples of diminutives include the Moultrie Colt .22’s (for Houston Colt .45’s) and Rockford Cubbies (for Cubs).
 Derivatives include the Memphis Redbirds (for Cardinals) and Salem Avalanche (for Rockies).
-Furthermore, I consider a team to be a DimDer if the MiLB takes their name from a player who made their name with the MLB affiliate, so long as there is a name origin connection with that parent club.
-Two current examples of this are the Aberdeen IronBirds (for Cal Ripken/Orioles), and Round Rock Express (for Nolan Ryan/Rangers and Astros).
+Furthermore, I consider a team to be a DimDer if the minor league team takes their name from a player who made their name with the MLB affiliate, so long as there is a name origin connection with that parent club.
+Two current examples of this are the Aberdeen IronBirds (for Cal Ripken Jr./Orioles), and Round Rock Express (for Nolan Ryan/Rangers and Astros).
 It can venture into the subjective at times, but I feel that I have a reasonably clear sense of when something is classified as a DimDer.

 - Vestigial COTOB.
 This rare phenomenon occurs when an COTOB (or DimDer) continues to use the same name even when they get a new parent club.
 An example of this happening with a straight COTOB is the San Antonio Brewers, who took on the identity of their one-year (1972) parent club, yet continued to operated as the Brewers until 1977, despite having the Indians and Rangers as parent clubs.
 An example of a vestigial DimDer is the aforementioned Salem Avalanche, who took on the regionally-inappropriate moniker when linking up with the Rockies in 1995, and kept it during their time with the Astros (2003-2008).